scramjetorg/framework-js/README.md

 ### Getting data from Scramjet streams

-Similar as to creating Scramjet streams, there are specific methods which allows getting data out of them.
+Similar as to creating Scramjet streams, there are specific methods which allow getting data out of them.
 Those are sometimes called `sink` methods as they allow data to flow through and out of the stream.
-As those methods needs to wait for the stream end, they return a `Promise` which need to be awaited and is resolved when all data from source is processed.
+As those methods needs to wait for the stream end, they return a `Promise` which needs to be awaited and is resolved when all data from source is processed.

 ```ts
 import { DataStream } from "scramjet";